 In this context, some of the most frequent causes of motorcycle crashes are:

 No matter what the circumstances of the crash, victims of motorcycle accidents need to know their legal rights in order to obtain financial compensation for the medical expenses, lost wages and other damages they suffered.
-An experienced motorcycle injury attorney at VG Law Group is always ready to help you understand your rights and legal options.
+Our personal injury lawyers in Fort Lauderdale at VG Law Group are always ready to help you understand your rights and legal options.

 Motorcycle accident victims usually sustain severe injury to critical parts of the body.
-In our experience as Fort Lauderdale motorcycle accident lawyers, we advised clients who suffered:
+In our experience as motorcycle accident attorneys, we advised clients who suffered:

 Most of these types of accidents required extensive medical treatment, and the motorcycle accident survivors accumulated huge hospital bills and other expenses.
 We helped them assert their rights to compensation from their insurance coverage and from the fault driver, in a personal injury lawsuit.